-Principal of and interest on the 2018 Bonds will be payable on a parity with any Parity Revenue Bonds which hereafter may be issued under the Resolution, and will be payable from and secured by a pledge of and lien upon the revenues, income, receipts and profits of the District's Gas System, subject to the prior payment therefrom of the operations and maintenance expenses of the District's Gas System.
+Principal of and interest on the 2018 Bonds will be payable on a parity with the District's Water Revenue Bonds, Series 2012, the District's Water System Improvement and Refunding Revenue Bonds, Series 2015 and any other Parity Revenue Bonds, including any which hereafter may be issued under the Resolution, and will be payable from and secured by a pledge of and lien upon the revenues, income, receipts and profits of the District's Water System, subject to the prior payment therefrom of the operations and maintenance expenses of the District's Water System.
 See "SECURITY FOR THE 2018 BONDS."
 The 2018 Bonds shall not be obligations of the State of Nebraska or of any of its political subdivisions, other than the District, nor shall said State or any of its political subdivisions, other than the District, be liable for the payment of the principal of and interest on the 2018 Bonds.